SMSC through Religious Education, P.S.H.E. and Citizenship Programmes

-This Academy will deliver this element of our students’ education through a range of programs, such as: Form Tutor Activities; Assemblies; SMSC & Wellbeing Days; AEE Weeks and the curriculum.
+This Academy will deliver this element of our students’ education through a range of programmes, such as: Form Tutor Activities; Assemblies; SMSC & Wellbeing Days; AEE Week and the curriculum.

 The Academy programmes will: